JENNIFERDO22/Python_Snippet_SelfNote/readme.txt

-This is a note for myself to look back when I need.
+This is a note for myself to look back.
 All codes are from https://docs.python.org/3/tutorial/index.html